Mark Strolenberg: House of Representatives

 Strolenberg was the VVD's 38th candidate in the March 2021 general election.
 He campaigned in his home province with the slogan "Stem een liberale Drent in het parlement" (Vote a liberal from Drenthe into parliament), and he tried to promote the technology industry in his province by, for example, calling for tests with self-driving cars.
 He received 4,743 preference votes, three quarters of which were cast in Drenthe, but he was not elected due to the VVD winning 34 seats.
 Strolenberg was sworn into the House of Representatives on 7 September 2021 following the resignation of Tamara van Ark for health reasons.
 He became the VVD's spokesperson for fisheries, animal welfare, countryside, relations with and financing of lower governments, municipal mergers, government transparency, working conditions in the public sector, legal position of political office holders, and nobility.
 Four months later, his specialties of fisheries, animal welfare, and countryside were replaced by constitutional affairs (including privacy), elections, political finance, the Electoral Council, High Councils of State, and the Dutch Whistleblowers Authority before being changed again by social affairs.
 Strolenberg is on the Committees for the Interior; for Agriculture, Nature and Food Quality; and for Social Affairs and Employment.
 When the collapse of the fourth Rutte cabinet triggered a snap election in November 2023, Strolenberg announced he would not run for re-election, saying he believed he could not provide the most added value in the House.
 He also cited a bleak political climate in the body.

 Personal life

 Strolenberg has two daughters.
 He divorced his wife Miranda, whom he had met at the age of 17, in the late 2010s and came out around that same time.
-He lives in the town center of Hoogeveen, and he also has an apartment in The Hague's center because of his membership of the House.
+He lives in the town center of Hoogeveen, and during his time as a member of the House of Representatives he also had an apartment in The Hague's center.